mlatcl/mlfc/_lamd/generalisation.md

 session: 2
 date: 2025-09-09
 abstract: >
-  This lecture will cover generalization in machine learning with a particular focus on neural architectures.
+  This lecture will cover generalisation in machine learning with a particular focus on neural architectures.
 We will review classical generalisation and explore what's different about neural network models.
 hackmdslides: fhuszar/r1HxvooMd#/